galahad-creative/idle-mmo-wiki/en/character/classes.md

 - This class has no battle talents.

 #### Notes
-- This class is **cannot** access any market or trading systems.
-This class may also be referred to as the `Ironman` class.
 - This class is **locked** meaning you cannot change to or from this class.
 - The class is designed for players who thrive on difficulty and enjoy a rigorous grind.
 Choose this class only if you are up for a serious challenge.